This is Part 5 of my series of articles on anxiety.

 This is how you expand your world and it is a perfect antidote to being held hostage by anxiety and fear.

-By now you have learned about anxiety and why it is necessary for our survival, when it becomes a problem, its potential causes, as well as its components, and how to deal with them.
+By now, you have learned about anxiety and why it is necessary for our survival.
+You have also learned about its potential causes, its components, when it becomes a problem, and how to deal with it.
 And we (hopefully) dethroned the deceitful Wizard.

 There is one more thing left.
 In Part 6 we will talk about something that underlies most of the anxiety disorders: Intolerance of Uncertainty.